 U.S. Nuclear Fuel Cycle Back-End Domestic Safeguards

+Diagram of the salt sampling approach.
 MPACT Salt Sampler Approach

 The Materials Protection Accounting and Control Technologies (MPACT) program supports back-end domestic safeguards activities through direct-funded activities at U.S. National Laboratories, the GAIN program, the NEUP program, and the SBIR/STTR program.

+Dip sample with a ruler measuring a few inches.
 MPACT Salt Sampling – Dip Sampler

 The MPACT program follows a DEVELOP – DEMONSTRATE – DEPLOY approach and has ongoing back-end domestic safeguards activities ranging from fundamental R&D (TRL 1-3) through installation and operation at nuclear facilities (TRL 9).
 MPACT publishes research through publicly available reports and conferences (INMM, ANS, ESARDA).
 MPACT protects proprietary information with industry partners and publishes non-proprietary aspects of industry engagement for general MC&A use.

-MPACT Salt Sampling – Vacuum Assist Sampler
+Vacuum assist sample MPACT Salt Sampling – Vacuum Assist Sampler

 MPACT products include Safeguards and Security By Design (SSBD) concepts for nuclear fuel cycle facilities, Material Control and Accounting (MC&A) nuclear and process monitoring instrumentation, and safeguards system performance models.
 The products are made available to U.S. individuals, universities, and commercial entities at no cost.